|Position:||Assistant Coach - Offensive Coordinator|

-Paul Rudolph will begin his third season as the offensive coordinator and quarterbacks coach at UND in 2016.
+Paul Rudolph will begin his fourth season as the offensive coordinator and quarterbacks coach at UND in 2017.

-It will be a tall task for Rudolph to duplicate the increase in production that his unit put together from year one to year two under his watch.
+The progress from Rudolph's first season at the helm in 2014 to the 2015 season on the offensive side of the ball was impressive.
 In reaching seven wins for the first time since the 2011 season, UND's offense amassed nearly 1,200 more yards, 118 more points, 1,248 more rushing yards than it did in 2014 and did so in one fewer game.

 Santiago, who was named the Big Sky Co-Freshman of the Year, was one of five offensive players to earn All-Big Sky accolades.
 He landed on the first team with senior offensive lineman Sean Meehan, while Brandon Anderson (OL), Colton Boas (OL) and Zach Adler (FB) were all named to the second team.

 Studsrud also made giant strides under Rudolph's tutelage in 2015.
 He finished the campaign with a 60-percent completion rate and threw 12 touchdowns, while only being picked off three times.